meteor/galaxy-docs/content/deploy-guide.md

 Where `username` is the Galaxy account username the application should deploy into.
 You need to have deploy privileges to the account.
 Note: this only applies for new applications, as any subsequent deploys will already be attached to an account and re-use the same account.

+<h3 id="deployment-token">Using a deployment token</h3>

+Galaxy can also accept deployment tokens, which are good for 90 days.
+You can pass METEOR_SESSION_FILE=token.json before meteor login to generate a login session token so you don’t have to share your login credentials with third-party service providers.
+This solution is recommended for continuous integration service providers.

 <h2 id="configure-app">Configure your application</h2>